ellakoa/postcard-poem/content/posts/silent-footsteps.md

   Sunlight slips between the trees
   Gold drips from budding leaves.

-  Early mists hover, then lift
+  Early mists hover then lift,
   around me, a subtle warmth drifts.

   Looking up towards the sky
-  a flock of birds pass by,
+  a flock of birds pass by

   and with the birds, my spirits soar
   I am awake and restored.